Trump faces ‘incitement of insurrection’ impeachment charge

+Pence has given no indication he is ready to proceed on such a course, which would involve invoking the 25th Amendment to the Constitution, including a vote by a majority of the Cabinet to oust Trump before he leaves office on Jan.
+20. Democratic President-elect Joe Biden will be sworn in on that date.

+With just days left in Trump’s presidency, the House also is preparing to impeach Trump this week.
+House Speaker Nancy Pelosi is trying first to put pressure on Republicans to tell Trump it’s time to go.

-WASHINGTON (AP) — As the House prepares for impeachment, President Donald Trump faces a single charge — “incitement of insurrection” — over the deadly riot at the U.S. Capitol, according to a draft of the articles obtained by The Associated Press.
+Trump would face a single charge — “incitement of insurrection” — over the riot at the U.S. Capitol, according to a draft of the articles obtained by The Associated Press.

-A violent and largely white mob of Trump supporters overpowered police, broke through security lines and windows and rampaged through the Capitol, forcing lawmakers to scatter as they were finalizing Biden’s victory over Trump in the Electoral College.
+A violent mob of Trump supporters overpowered police, broke through security lines and windows and rampaged through the Capitol, forcing lawmakers to scatter as they were finalizing Biden’s victory over Trump in the Electoral College.

 “President Trump gravely endangered the security of the United States and its institutions of Government,” the legislation said.